Optimal detection of dissipation in Lindbladian dynamics: A Bell-sampling primitive for spectral decay

 Concretely, let $\calL$ be a Lindblad generator on a $d$-dimensional system, viewed as a linear operator on the $d^2$-dimensional Hilbert-Schmidt space of operators.
 Let $\eta_1, \ldots, \eta_{d^2} \in \C$ denote the eigenvalues of $\calL$, counted with algebraic multiplicity.
 For $\epsilon > 0$, define

 which denotes the fraction of eigenmodes whose amplitudes decay at rate at least $\epsilon$.
 We also define, for $t \geq 0$,

 This quantity is the uniform average of the eigenvalues $e^{t\eta_a}$ of the channel $e^{t\calL}$ viewed on the Hilbert–Schmidt space.
-For purely Hamiltonain dynamics, all eigenvalues are imaginary and thus $I(t) = 1$ for all $t$.
-When dissipation is present, however, the decaying modes with $\Re(\eta_a) < 0$ contribute factors of magnitude $e^{t\Re(\eta_a)} < 1$, so $I(t)$ decreases when a nontrivial fraction of modes decay.
 Crucially, the quantity $I(t)$ admits a direct operational interpretation via Bell sampling, as described in Section \ref{subsec:bell_sampling}.
 Given black-box access to the channel $\calE_t:=e^{t\calL}$, Bell sampling estimates the probability that $\calE_t$ acts as the identity on a maximally entangled state, which is exactly $I(t)$, and therefore can be efficiently estimated from experimental data.
-As a result, any detectable contraction in $I(t)$ directly yields a test for the presence of dissipation.

-The following lemma shows that if a constant fraction of modes decay at rate at least $\epsilon$, then choosing a random evolution time $t = \bigo{\epsilon^{-1}}$ suffices to witness a detectable contraction in $I(t)$ with constant probability.
+The following lemma shows that if a constant fraction of eigenvalues have real part at most $-\epsilon$, then choosing a random evolution time $t = \bigo{\epsilon^{-1}}$ suffices to witness a detectable contraction in $I(t)$ with constant probability.

 \begin{lemma} Let $\calL$ be a time-independent Lindblad generator on $n$ qubits, and let $d = 2^n.$ For $\epsilon > 0$, suppose that $\Lambda:= \Lambda (\calL, \epsilon) > 0$.
 Then for $t$ uniformly sampled from $[0, 2/\epsilon]$,